Jack Simmons was born in California. He attended Mandeville High School in Louisiana as well as Louisiana State University and Tulane University.

 He is a professor of philosophy and has published articles in journals such as Perspectives in Biology and Medicine, Film and Philosophy, the International Journal of Decision Ethics, and Techné: Journal of the Society for Philosophy and Technology.

-In addition to Three Dashes Bitters, he is currently editing an academic book on contemporary social norms, titled 21st Century and Its Discontents, and completing his second play, Thin Tweed Line.
-He is the author of the short story “The Painter’s Daughter” (published in The Southern Tablet in 2014) and the play A Tropical Affair (performed in 2013).
+In addition to Three Dashes Bitters, he is the editor of an academic book on contemporary social norms, titled 21st Century and Its Discontents (published by Lexington Books in 2020), and the author of the short story “The Painter’s Daughter” (published in The Southern Tablet in 2014) and the play A Tropical Affair (performed in 2013).
+He is currently completing his second play, Thin Tweed Line.

 He lives in Savannah, Georgia, with his wife Katherine and is the proud father of Savannah, Mary, and Augustus.